 King Richard School is proud of its comprehensive individualised Careers Programme for Sixth Form students.
-The school based Careers Adviser is an integral part of the school's Sixth Form and helps enable students to develop the knowledge and skills they need to make successful choices and manage transition.
+The federation based Careers Adviser is an integral part of the school's Sixth Form and helps enable students to develop the knowledge and skills they need to make successful choices and manage transition.
 It aims to ensure all students achieve their full potential in whatever future career they choose to follow.

-It is recognised that individualised guidance needs to be available at specific times of transition and education, and to this end, every Sixth Form student will be supported by individual careers interviews and careers education throughout their A level studies, as they move towards making decisions about university, Gap Year options or Apprenticeships.
-An initial interview, in conjunction with the Head of Sixth Form following GCSE results, ensures students and parents have an opportunity to fully explore the range of study options open to them.
-During the Autumn Term the Morrisby Psychometric Careers Profile is offered and funded, for those Year 12 students who are new to the school.
+It is recognised that individualised guidance needs to be available at specific times of transition and education, and to this end, every Sixth Form student will be supported by individual careers interviews and careers education throughout their studies, as they move towards making decisions about university, gap year options or apprenticeships.
+An initial interview, in conjunction with the Head of Sixth Form following GCSE/BTEC results, ensures students and parents have an opportunity to fully explore the range of study options open to them.
+During the Autumn Term the Morrisby Psychometric Careers Profile is offered and funded for all Year 12 students.
 One to One interviews commence in the Spring Term with follow-up appointments as required.
 Parents are invited and encouraged to attend these interviews whenever possible.